 General Assembly of the Open Forum, Siem Reap, June 2011; CONCORD General Assembly, Brussels, June 2011; General Assembly of CIVICUS, Montreal, September 2011; G20 Summit, Cannes, November 2011; AlterForum G20, Nice, November 2011; Civil society forum, Busan, November 2011; High Level Forum on Aid Effectiveness in Busan, November 2011.

 The international Civil Society Forum at Busan (South Korea) organized, together with other CSO associations the workshop: “Towards greater transparency and accountability of CSOs: application of the fifth principle of Istanbul”.
 For the meeting of G20 countries in Cannes in November 2011, the IFP Facilitation Group produced an advocacy document that questioned the G20 and demanded specific answers to the crisis.
-The contribution of the IFP was delivered to the President of the French Republic, Nicolas Sarkozy during a meeting at the Palais de l’Élysée.
+The contribution of the IFP was delivered to Nicolas Sarkozy, France’s President at the time.
 The IFP called on the G20 to show greater transparency in its actions and political decisions, and to take into account the proposals of civil society, through the implementation of permanent consultation mechanisms.

 In 2012, Abong (Brazil) coordinated the People’s Summit alongside the Rio+20 Earth Summit.
 The IFP was also represented for the first time at the Committee on World Food Security (CFS) of the FAO in October 2012.